andyil/shutterfly-photo-exporter/README.md

 # shutterfly-photo-exporter
-A script to download all photos from Shutterfly.
+Download photos & videos from Shutterfly in full resolution

 Not related, authorized or endorsed by Shutterfly in any way.